 It was always a 1:2 ration with a ½ cup of oats (instant or regular) and 1 cup of water.
 If milk was involved, it would always be ¼ cup.

 Did you know that poor sleep has consistently been linked with weight gain?
-It is recommended to get no fewer than 7 hours sleep per night if you want to keep the weight down.
+To keep the weight down, you should be getting at least 7 hours per night.

-This wasn’t something I did, but if you can handle giving up the bacon and sausages at breakfast or dinner, giving up meat can also help you lose those extra pounds.
+This wasn’t something I did, but if you can handle skipping bacon and sausages, giving up meat can help you lose those extra pounds.

 Psychology Today, after examining their research on the impact of forgoing meat in weight loss, concluded that “most people will lose weight if they stop eating meat” and that, over the long haul, you’ll most likely lose “between 5 – 10 lbs” by readjusting to a meatless diet.

-There is the old myth that 95% of people who lose weight put it back on again after a few months or years.
-Regardless of being unproven and most likely false, it nonetheless shows the importance of sticking to a diet.
+There’s the old myth that 95% of people who lose weight gain it back after a few months or years.
+Whilst it’s most likely an exaggeration, I’m sure there’s some truth to it.

 Will I Get Fat If I Sleep After Eating?

-There’s a myth going around that says that eating soon before going to sleep is guaranteed weight gain.
-This is an over-exaggeration.
+There’s a commonly believed exaggeration that says that eating soon before going to sleep is guaranteed weight gain.

-While eating just before bed can sometimes make it harder to fall asleep because your body is digesting, the ultimate thing that determines weight change is what (and how much) you eat throughout the day as a whole.
+While eating just before bed can sometimes make it harder to fall asleep due to digestion, the ultimate thing that determines weight change is what (and how much) you eat throughout the day as a whole, as this study indicates.